Porting mixed reality games from Quest to AR glasses won't be as easy as it might seem.

 Some in the industry speculated that Orion's puck may provide similar computing power to what a Quest headset has.
 But while a headset is able to exhale hot air out of vents into open air, Orion's puck was designed to be pocketed or left buried in a bag, where thermal conditions could be much less forgiving.
 To avoid the puck feeling hot against your leg (or the nightmare scenario of burning you), Meta may have tuned the clock speeds for much lower performance than what's theoretically possible.

 This comes as yet another reality check on how glasses cannot and will not be a replacement for headsets (they'll be a separate form factor).
-As well as offering a wider field of view and full opacity, by the nature of their form factor headsets also offer greater performance, much akin to the difference between your phone and your laptop.
+As well as offering a much wider field of view and full opacity, by the nature of their form factor headsets can also offer greater performance, much akin to the difference between your phone and your laptop.